5 Best Biodegradable Golf Balls that Dissolve in Water

 Can I Hit Golf Balls Into the Ocean?

-Hitting golf balls into the ocean is certainly a fun activity, but the answer depends on what type of golf ball you are using.
+Hitting golf balls into the ocean is certainly a fun activity, but the answer depends on what type of ball you are using.

 Traditional golf balls are made from materials such as rubber and plastic that do not biodegrade and can cause harm to marine life, so hitting them into the ocean is not recommended.